A Strangeness in My Mind: Style

 According to Garner the author was able to write "alert, humane, nonwonky prose" as a result of researching varied topics.

 Seymenliyska stated that the novel uses the same voice regardless of which of the characters are speaking.
 Sometimes characters speak directly to the reader.
 Dwight Garner wrote that the narrators "contradict one another as if they were talking heads in an early Spike Lee movie."

 According to Garner, the 2015 English version has humor that "flows freely" and was "lucidly translated".

 Reception

 Seymenliyska rated the story four of five stars.

 Garner stated that the author had done a good job with research, but while Garner "was not deeply, viscerally bored" with the novel he "mostly turned its pages with polite interest rather than real desire."

 Kirkus Reviews stated "Rich, complex, and pulsing with urban life: one of this gifted writer's best."
 Kirkus named it as one of the "Best Fiction Books of 2015".

-The book was shortlisted for the 2017 International Dublin Literary Award.
+The book was shortlisted for the 2017 International Dublin Literary Award and the 2016 International Booker Prize.